A direct approach to prescribing scalar curvature on bundles: Prescribing scalar curvature on fiber bundles with compact structure group

 Consider a compact connected principal bundle $G\hookrightarrow P \to M$ with a principal action $\bullet.$ Assume that there is another action on $P$, which we denote by $\star$, that commutes with $\bullet$.
 This makes $P$ a $G\times G$-manifold.
 If one assumes that $\star$ is free, one gets a \textit{$\star$-diagram} of bundles:

 In \eqref{eq:CD}, $M$ is the quotient of $P$ by the $\bullet$-action and $M'$ is the quotient of $P$ by the $\star$-action.

 Once $\bullet$ and $\star$ commute, $\bullet$ descends to an action on $M'$ and $\star$ descends to an action on $M$.
 We denote the orbit spaces of these actions by $M'/\bullet$ and $M/\star$, respectively.
 Corollary 5.2 in \cite{SperancaCavenaghiPublished} implies that one can choose a Riemannian metric $g'$ on $M'$ such that the orbit spaces $M/\star$ and $M'/\bullet$ are isometric, as metric spaces.
-Furthermore, it can be shown that the orbits of the $\star$-action on $M$ have finite fundamental group if, and only if, the orbits of the $\bullet$-action does \cite[Theorem 6.4]{SperancaCavenaghiPublished}.
-This implies that if the $G$-manifold $M$ satisfies the hypotheses of Theorem \ref{thm:scalar}, then $M'$ also does.
+Furthermore, it can be shown that the orbits of the $\star$-action on $M$ have a finite fundamental group if, and only if, the orbits of the $\bullet$-action does \cite[Theorem 6.4]{SperancaCavenaghiPublished}.
+This implies that if the $G$-manifold $M$ satisfies the hypotheses of $F$ in Theorem \ref{thm:scalar}, then $M'$ also does.
+We state it as a proposition for further reference: \begin{proposition} Let $M\leftarrow P \rightarrow M'$ be a diagram of bundles such as \eqref{eq:CD}.
+Then $M$ satisfies the hypotheses of $F$ in Theorem \ref{thm:scalar} if, and only if, $M'$ does so.
+That is, there exists a $G$-invariant metric $\ga$ for which $G$ acts on $M$ as $G$ acts on $F$ as in the hypotheses of Theorem \ref{thm:scalar} if, and only if, there exists a $G$-invariant metric $\ga'$ on $M'$ for which the same holds. \end{proposition}